imagineLife/big-site/content/k8s/in-depth/taints-and-tolerations.md

 This is, perhaps, a gentler version of the NoScheudle effect.
 The scheduler "tries to avoid" putting a pod in the node if the pod does not tolerate the node.
 This "trying" does not explicitly mean that a pod will not be deployed on a node with mismatched taint(s).

+#### The NoExecute Effect
+When a node gets the NoExecute effect, any pod in the node that does not tolerate the taint will be evicted from the node immediately.

 # Tolerants and Pods